thelivewire/Bsp30-Import/README.md

 * Anything other than rendering world faces<br><br>

 <br><br><br>
-quake coordinate system needs to be changed to Unity3d system, this is only done for a few lumps you will have to change any others you need
+quake coordinate system needs to be changed to Unity3d system, this is only done for a few lumps with the swizzle method, you will have to change any others you need.<br><br>

 This project is licensed under the GNU General Public License v2.0 (GPL-2.0).